Cotter Force, Hawes

 ✨ This waterfall was once painted by the artist JMW Turner at the beginning of the 19th Century, he was pretty apt at a bit of artistry…… Obviously a very famous artist, he actually painted quite a lot of the Wensledale waterfalls, including Aysgarth and Hardraw.

 💦 Cotter Force is a popular wild swim spot and so there is the chance to have a splash here if you feel like it!
 Just make sure you heed the advice below about wild water.
-Children should always be supervised around water no matter what the depth is.
+Children should always be supervised around water no matter what the depth is and I can confirm that the depth of the water in the plunge pool is deeper than adult height.

 🌳 It’s short, it’s sweet, but what about trying a couple of our whinge busting walking games, to try and ease the moan factor!
 There is also a Geocache to be found here!
 Check out the App to find out more!